marbrex/mif08-compilation-2021/MiniC/README-interpreter.md

 # Test design

 During implementation of the functionalities, **many tests** have been created to test new features **step by step**.
-You can find both **positive and negative** custom tests in the 'tests/students' directory.
+You can find both **positive and negative** custom tests in the 'tests/students' directory. `TP03/MiniCInterpretVisitor.py` covered by 100%.

 # Design choices